-This workshop will Include best practices and essentials for e-commerce, technology, incorporating other areas such as smart packaging, reuse and more.
-Not only will this workshop address packaging design but incorporate solutions rather than just simply pointing out the issues.
+This workshop will Include best practices and essentials for sustainable design and product improvement, including e-commerce, emerging technologies, reusability, and more.
+Not only will this workshop address packaging design challenges related to sustainability, but it will also highlight potential solutions rather than simply pointing out the issues.

 Confirmed workshop speakers:

 10:30 am | Sustainable Barrier Packaging for the Circular Economy